t3hmun/Iosevka/README.md

 This is my custom variant of Iosevka.
 My commits consist of:

 * A `private-build-plans.toml` file, defines my style
-* `Dockerfile` and `.dockerignore` I use for building - you wont need node.js on the host system
+* `Dockerfile` and `.dockerignore` I use for building - no need for node.js on the host system

-# How to Build
+# Containered Build Instructions

 *Optional* Merge in the latest upstream Iosevka